Los Alamos National Labs with logo 2021

 Since the launch of the first Vela satellites in 1963, we have designed, built, and operated instruments to monitor international compliance with the Limited Test Ban Treaty.
 Los Alamos has flown about 400 instruments comprising more than 1,400 sensors on more than 200 total launches.

-In the past year, Los Alamos-led instrument teams published studies in both Science and Nature journals on
+Los Alamos-led instrument teams have published studies in both Science and Nature journals on

 • early supernova evolution